Hyperbolic monopoles with continuous symmetries: Spherical symmetry

 Multiplying both sides on the left by their conjugate transpose, we get

 Substituting \eqref{eq:kappaY}, we see

 Simplifying, we have

 But this equation has no roots on $\left(0,\frac{4}{k+2}\right)$, contradiction!
-Thus, $\hat{M}\in\mathcal{M}$ corresponds with a spherically symmetric $\mathrm{Sp}(k)$ monopole. \end{proof}
+Thus, $\hat{M}\in\mathcal{M}_{k,k}$ corresponds with a spherically symmetric $\mathrm{Sp}(k)$ monopole. \end{proof}

-\begin{note} While we have found a family of spherically symmetric $\mathrm{Sp}(k)$ monopoles when $k$ is divisible by four, there may be more monopoles whose ADHM data share the same $M$, albeit with a different structure group.
-We see this phenomenon below. \end{note}
+\begin{note} We have found a family of spherically symmetric $\mathrm{Sp}(k)$ monopoles, with ADHM data in $\mathcal{M}_{k,k}$, when $k$ is divisible by four.
+However, there may be other monopoles with ADHM in $\mathcal{M}_{n,k}$ (for some $n< k$) whose corresponding ADHM data shares the $M$ portion of the data with the aforementioned family. \end{note}